prem-jeet/datastructure-practice-C/README.md

 - [x] Queue using arrray ( circular )
 - [x] Queue using  stack
 - [x] Stack using two queue
-- [x] Infix to post fix using stack
+- [x] Infix to Post fix using stack
+- [x] Infixx to Prefix using Stack
 - [ ] Prefix evaluation
 - [ ] Postfix evaluation